Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

-The host of GRB 060218 has no regular velocity field and does not show any sign of rotation.
-The velocity width hardly varies, only at the S-W edge there might be a region with slightly higher width.
+The galaxy has no regular velocity field and does not show any sign of rotation.
+The dispersion is nearly constant, only at the S-W edge there might be a region with slightly higher width.
 The GRB lies in one of the regions with the lowest $\sigma$, just outside the brightest region of the galaxy.
 Since the galaxy is very compact and low-mass, the absence of a regular velocity field is not surprising.

-\cite{Wiersema07} presented a spectrum taken with the UVES high-resolution spectrograph at maximum light of the supernova, in which they find two kinematical components in NaD absorption separated by 24\,km\,s$^{-1}$.
-The same components can be clearly distinguished in the emission lines of [OIII], but H$\alpha$ was out of the range in those spectra.
-Motivated by this finding, we tried to recover these two components in the H$\alpha$ line of the global spectra of the galaxy (see Fig.~\ref{fig:060218_Hafits}).
-Indeed, the emission line does show a very small asymmetry.
+\cite{Wiersema07} obtained high-resolution UVES data at maximum light of the SN and find two kinematical components in NaD absorption separated by 24\,km\,s$^{-1}$ and a corresponding double component in [O{\sc\,iii}] emission (H$\alpha$ was out of the range).
+We tried to recover these two components in the H$\alpha$ line of the global spectra of the galaxy (see Fig.~\ref{fig:030329_Hafits}) and indeed the emission line does show a very small asymmetry.
 Fitting a single Gaussian does give a reasonable fit with only a small excess in the blue wing of H$\alpha$.
-We then fit a double component with a velocity difference of $\delta$v$=$24.8\,km\,s$^{-1}$ and FWHM of 49 and 54 km\,s$^{-1}$ respectively.
-These values are similar to the ones found in \cite{Wiersema07}, who get a $\delta$v of 21.6 km\,s$^{-1}$ and FWHM of 47 and 35 km\,s$^{-1}$, respectively.
-This double component initially gives a worse fit, but adding a small component in the blue wing with a FWHM of 44 km\,s$^{-1}$ results in the best residuals.
+We then fit a double component with a velocity difference of $\delta$v$=$24.8\,km\,s$^{-1}$ and $\sigma$ of 12 and 15 km\,s$^{-1}$ respectively.
+These values are similar to the ones found in \cite{Wiersema07}, who get a $\delta$v of 21.6 km\,s$^{-1}$ and $\sigma$ of 15 and 20 km\,s$^{-1}$, respectively.
+This double component initially gives a worse fit, but adding a small component in the blue wing with a $\sigma$ of 8 km\,s$^{-1}$ results in the best residuals.

-The presence of two main emission components would have been probably missed in our FLAMES spectra without the information from the UVES spectra.
-The third component not seen by \cite{Wiersema07} might have either been missed due to the higher continuum emission from the GRB-SN or its association with a part of the host not covered by the UVES spectra.
-While a single Gaussian profile has a similarly good fit as the triple profile, once fitting the double profile clearly evident in \cite{Wiersema07} a third component is needed to account for the additional emission in the blue wing.
+The presence of two main emission components would probably have been missed in our FLAMES spectra without the information from the UVES spectra.
+The absence of the third component in \cite{Wiersema07} might have either been due to the higher continuum emission from the GRB-SN or its association with a part of the host not covered by the UVES spectra.
+While a single Gaussian profile has a similarly good fit as the triple profile, once fitting the double profile as in \cite{Wiersema07}, a third component is needed to account for the additional emission in the blue wing.
 Since our S/N is too low, we cannot extract spectra from different parts of the host to see whether this is associated with a specific region.